-#implib command is used to create (if necessary) a dynamic link library file.
+The #implib command is used to create (if necessary) a dynamic link library file.
 There are two forms of this command, which operate in slightly different ways.
 If a single filename is specified, this names an import library file, which is created (if not up-to-date) from the object files in the link list.
 The object files are scanned and each public procedure or variable is exported.
 For example:

-#implib command, an import library filename and a module definition file (.exp—see Module Definition File below) are both specified, and the library file is created (if not up-to-date) from the symbols named in the definition file.
+In the second form of the #implib command, an import library filename and a module definition file (.exp—see Module Definition File below) are both specified, and the library file is created (if not up-to-date) from the symbols named in the definition file.
 This form of the command is equivalent to using the tsimplib utility that comes with SoftVelocity C, C++, and Modula-2.

 #implib <expfilename> <libfilename>

 Using #implib in the second form requires you to create and maintain the list of exports ‘by hand’, whereas the first form exports all public names automatically.
 The use of a module definition file is an advantage if you need to maintain compatibility with previous versions of an interface, and it also allows you to export only the procedures which need to be exported.

 When #implib is used with a module definition file, the link list is cleared.

 Here is a batch file (.cmd is the same as .bat), That I use to call MsBuild.

 It’s part of the Clarion package for use in Sublime Text, and VS Code

 It’s designed to take arguments, because I call it via the Sublime Text build project system

 A given project is configured for what to compile, the configuration (build or release) and version of clarion - given by a folder